flaf/miscellaneous/puppet/modules/pxeserver/README.md

-**Remark about APT proxy:** if the preseed configuration of a PXE entry set a HTTP proxy, if you want you can edit manually the boot options and replace the file `preseed.cfg` by the file `preseed-noproxy.cfg` to have exactly the same configuration but without HTTP proxy.
+**Remark about APT proxy:** if the preseed configuration of a PXE entry set a HTTP proxy, if you want you can edit manually the boot options and replace the file `preseed.cfg` by the file `preseednoproxy.cfg` to have exactly the same configuration but without HTTP proxy.

 The remaining parameters concerned Puppet and, for each, the